A Day Trip To Cambridge With A Teen And A Tween

 The weather was glorious and the riverbanks were full of people with picnics making the most of the sunshine.

 Punting lasted about an hour and our guide told us so much history about the university and the various colleges, it was so interesting.
-We learnt that Prince Charles arrived on his first day via helicopter and that one of the colleges house lots of priceless pieces of art.
+We learnt that Prince Charles arrived on his first day at Cambridge University via helicopter and that one of the colleges house lots of priceless pieces of art.
 I really hope we get to go back and go inside the colleges as I bet they’re amazing.

 Mark and I loved our day out in Cambridge and the kids had fun getting to ride everywhere, so it was a win for everyone.